Want to make a difference in your neighborhood?

 Keep Philadelphia Beautiful’s Community Cleanup Guide is an excellent resource to host your own cleanup, too!

 2. Choose a few allies to help you.
-Contact local organizations like Keep Philadelphia Beautiful, neighbors, friends, your local civic association and local businesses.
+Contact local organizations like Keep Philadelphia Beautiful, neighbors, friends, your local civic association, and local businesses.
 As Keep Philadelphia Beautiful director Michelle Feldman shares, “My one major tip would be to get supplies from the Managing Director’s Office through the Community Life Improvement Program.
 They’ll lend rakes, brooms, etc, AND coordinate trash pickup with Streets!”

 4. Create advertising materials.
 Design a flyer (and poster) for local businesses & community centers and information for an e-blast.

-6. Request supplies from Managing Director’s Office through the Community Life Improvement Program.
+6. Request supplies from the Managing Director’s Office through the Community Life Improvement Program.
 As Michelle Feldman from Keep Philadelphia recommends, “They’ll lend rakes, brooms, etc, AND coordinate trash pickup with Streets!”
 Try to request supplies about 1.5 months in advance and request a few extra supplies to ensure everyone can give a helping hand.
-Estimate about 20 brooms, 20 rakes, supply gloves and 150 paper bags for 50 volunteers (but adjust for seasonality).
+Estimate about 20 brooms, 20 rakes, supply gloves, and 150 paper bags for 50 volunteers (but adjust for seasonality).

 7. Distribute advertising materials.
 Request an e-blasts with your local neighborhood association and local online pubs to help find additional volunteers.
 Also, walk around your neighborhood with flyers and posters.
 Good ol’ traditional methods work well in neighborhood settings.
 Sam mentioned this was his favorite part since Fairmount is a great neighborhood to walk around for a few hours.